-What steps should an Organisation take to reduce the risk of employing an employee who is open to bribery?
+What steps does the Organisation take to reduce the risk of employing an employee who is open to bribery?

-For retained clients, Vero HR will deliver our comprehensive "new employee" validation service, including reference checks, identity checks and (for clients who have purchased the additional service) our heightened intelligence checks including bribery and associated criminal prosecutions checking.
+We will continue to undertake for retained clients our comprehensive "new employee" validation service, including, reference checks, identity checks and (for clients who have purchased the additional service) our heightened intelligence checks including bribery and associated criminal prosecutions checking.
 This additional service is strongly recommended for an organisation where a medium or high-risk rating is identified through the risk assessment questionnaire.